drelhaj/CFIE-FRSE/index.md

 # More about the tool:
 * Detects the structure of UK Annual Reports by detecting the key section, their start and end page and extracting the contents.
 * The tool provides A Section Classification mechanism to tell the type of the extracted section, each extracted section will be annotated with a number between 0 and 8 as follows:
-  * 1: Indicates a Chairman's Statement Section (this works with synonyms as well, e.g. Chairman's Letter)
+  * 1: Indicates a Chairman Statement Section (this works with synonyms as well, e.g. Chairman Letter)
   * 2: CEO Review
   * 3: Corporate Government Report
   * 4: Directors Remuneration Report